 With such a low density of medical care available, many people in Nigeria either go completely without medical care or without enough medical care.
 But sickness is costly, and oftentimes can trap people into never-ending cycles of poverty.
 Improving Nigerians’ access to healthcare is an essential step to reduce the amount of poverty in Nigeria.

 At the surface, these problems can seem daunting and unsolvable.
 But the first step to crafting sustainable solutions is understanding the contours of the problem.
 By understanding the causes of poverty in Nigeria, organizations like UNICEF and WHO have started various initiatives to strengthen the economic, education, and health care infrastructure in Nigeria, as well as reduce government corruption.

-Working hand in hand with international partners, Nigeria is continuously demonstrating their commitment to crafting a better future for their impoverished citizens.
+Working hand in hand with international partners, Nigeria is continuously demonstrating its commitment to crafting a better future for its impoverished citizens.

 – Adesuwa Agbonile